wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

   break;
 ```

-Add the following method to the `TeamsLearningBot` class.
+Add the following method to the `LearningTeamsBot` class.
 This will create an Adaptive Card with an input control.
 This is the programmatic way of creating the same adaptive card from a previous exercise.

 ```typescript
 private getSelectorAdaptiveCard(defaultVideoId: string = "") {